md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 Academic Partnerships	Universities, research institutes, international academic collaborations Philanthropic Foundations	Technology and development-focused foundations

+Diversified funding mechanisms are widely recognized as essential for sustaining research and innovation ecosystems and reducing dependency on a single funding source [16, 17, 19, 24, 27].
+International experience also suggests that blended funding approaches combining public investment, competitive grants, and private-sector participation can strengthen long-term innovation capacity [16, 19, 24, 27, 35, 36].

-### Illustrative Funding Structure
+## Illustrative Funding Structure

-A diversified funding model may reduce long-term dependency on any single source.
+A diversified funding model may reduce long-term dependency on any single source while supporting strategic flexibility and institutional resilience [16, 17, 19, 24].

 Potential distribution: